You will learn

 containers:

-# Only one nginx container
+# Only one pgadmin container

 - name: pgadmin